 We introduced Corporate Open Market Operations (COMO) so that banks can borrow cash, for terms of up to three months, in exchange for a wider range of collateral, such as short-term corporate securities.
 The aim is to support the market for corporate securities by allowing them to be exchanged for cash if required.
 To date banks and their customers have not needed to use this facility.

 From May we began operating a new longer-term funding scheme for banks known as the Term Lending Facility (TLF) in support of the Government’s Business Finance Guarantee Scheme.
 The purpose is to allow banks to access low-cost funding so they can lend to businesses at low interest rates.
-At the end of May banks had drawn down $2mn through the TAF.
+At the end of August banks had drawn down $35mn through the TLF.

 We initially injected large amounts of NZ dollars (in exchange for other assets) to meet increased demand for cash in the banking system.
-Our NZ dollar lending through the foreign exchange (FX) swap market saw our foreign currency asset increase by $6.9bn to $18.7bn during March, but this has since reduced to $13.8bn at end of May.
+Our NZ dollar lending through the foreign exchange (FX) swap market saw our foreign currency assets increase by $6.9bn to $18.7bn during March, but this has since reduced to $4.7bn at end of August.

 We are responsible for managing dysfunction in the foreign exchange market and in the financial system.
 We can also, in some circumstances, use foreign exchange intervention as a monetary policy tool when there is significant divergence in the New Zealand dollar from its fair value.
 These responsibilities require us to maintain a portfolio of foreign currency reserves.
-There has been no specific need to manage the exchange rate recently.
-At the end of May our foreign reserve management holdings made up $12.6bn of our assets.
+There has been no specific need to use the foreign reserves to affect the exchange rate recently.
+At the end of August our foreign reserve management holdings made up $12.4bn of our assets.